-(a) To the extent applicable for each Series of Bonds, the Authority shall not use or permit the use of any proceeds of the Bonds or any other funds of the Authority pledged under the Master Trust Agreement, directly or indirectly, to acquire any "higher yielding investments" when a "temporary period" is not applicable, as such terms are defined in Section 148 of the Code.
-To the extent applicable for each Series of Bonds, the Authority shall not use, or permit the use of, any amounts held under the Master Trust Agreement in any manner, and shall not take or permit to be taken any other action or actions, which would cause any of the Bonds to be "arbitrage bonds" within the meaning of Section 148 of the Code or any successor provision, or which would otherwise cause interest on the Bonds to become includable as gross income of the owners thereof for purpose of federal income taxation.

-(b) To the extent applicable for each Series of Bonds, the Authority covenants and agrees that it will take all necessary and appropriate actions reasonably within its control, including (i) rebating any exceptions to arbitrage rebate requirements contained in the Code under Section 148(f)(4)(B)(i) and (C), as hereafter may be required to assure the continuing exclusion of interest on the Bonds from the gross income of the owners thereof for the purposes of federal income taxation.
+- (a) To the extent applicable for each Series of Bonds, the Authority shall not use or permit the use of any proceeds of the Bonds or any other funds of the Authority pledged under the Master Trust Agreement, directly or indirectly, to acquire any "higher yielding investments" when a "temporary period" is not applicable, as such terms are defined in Section 148 of the Code.
+To the extent applicable for each Series of Bonds, the Authority shall not use, or permit the use of, any amounts held under the Master Trust Agreement in any manner, and shall not take or permit to be taken any other action or actions, which would cause any of the Bonds to be "arbitrage bonds" within the meaning of Section 148 of the Code or any successor provision, or which would otherwise cause interest on the Bonds to become includable as gross income of the owners thereof for purpose of federal income taxation. - (b) To the extent applicable for each Series of Bonds, the Authority covenants and agrees that it will take all necessary and appropriate actions reasonably within its control, including (i) rebating any excess investment earnings to the United States and (ii) taking all necessary steps to satisfy any exceptions to arbitrage rebate requirements contained in the Code under Section 148(f)(4)(B)(i) and (C), as hereafter may be required to assure the continuing exclusion of interest on the Bonds from the gross income of the owners thereof for the purposes of federal income taxation.
 To the extent applicable for each Series of Bonds, the Authority further covenants and agrees not to act in any other manner which would adversely affect the exemption of interest on any Bonds from gross income for purposes of federal income taxation.